josephlei/jjl-website/_posts/2015-08-09-dollar-tree.markdown

 **Cylindrical Mailing Tubes** - $3+ elsewhere

 **Other items that are just a great deal (self explanatory)**

 * 30 press and seal envelopes
 * Cream/sugar/condiment pourers (like the ones at coffee shops or pizza places)
 * Two pack fly swatters
+* Campbells double noodle chicken noodle soup
+* Corned beef hash
+* Bounty single roll (-$0.50 coupon), not the best quality but does the job for simple tasks

 ####Skip